[A selection of quotes. Only one will become the page quote]

 - The Silmarillion: After the Noldorin Elves led by Fëanor have crossed over from Aman to Middle-earth on the ships they stole from the Telerin Elves, Fëanor orders them to burn all the ships.
 He does this to prevent any of his followers from saying Screw This, I'm Outta Here!, and especially to make sure they can't help rest of the Noldor get to Middle-earth.

-Burn the bridge behind you Mythology and Tradition
+Mythology and Tradition

 - After crossing the Huang He into hostile Quin territory in 208 BC, Xiang Yu of Chu supposedly ordered his army to sink the boats, as well as to pack only supplies for three days and to destroy the rest, along with the cooking utensils.
 This meant that they could neither go back, nor avoid starvation except by conquering the supplies of the enemy.
 The traditional wording of the order, "Break the kettles and sink the boats!" (破釜沉舟), are a Chinese idiom.